Zero-Shot Coreset Selection via Iterative Subspace Sampling: Evaluation

 \subsection{Ablation Study}

 We provide ZCore ablative results in \cref{tab:ablate}.
 When using a single model to generate our embedding space ($\mZ$), ResNet18 outperforms CLIP, but neither perform as well as the standard concatenated setting.
 We also test a DINOv2 ViT-B-14 model \cite{oquab2024dinov}, which shows that ZCore maintains near full performance even with a self-supervised zero-shot embedding space.
-Gaussian sampling ($\rvz$) outperforms uniform but does not match Triangular performance.
-Given the narrow performance gap between Triangular and Gaussian sampling, we postulate that exploring additional sampling strategies is a promising area for future work.
-Decreasing or increasing the sample dimension of the embedding space ($m$) leads to lower performance, with high-dimension samples performing worst.
-We postulate this performance drop occurs because the current distance measure in \cref{eq:mces} is less meaningful in higher-dimensional space \cite{Park_2024_CVPR}.
+Gaussian sampling ($\rvz$) outperforms Uniform but does not match Triangular performance.
+Given the close performance gap between Triangular and Gaussian sampling, we postulate that exploring additional sampling strategies is a promising area for future work.
+Decreasing or increasing the subspace sampling dimension ($m$) leads to lower performance, with high-dimension samples performing worst in terms of \textit{both} accuracy and runtime (see \cref{fig:dimruntime} in Supplementary).
+We postulate the accuracy decrease occurs because the $L_1$ distance metric in \cref{eq:mces} is less meaningful in higher-dimensional space \cite{Park_2024_CVPR}.
+Nonetheless, the $L_1$ metric outperforms the $L_2$ and $\cos$ distance ablations.

-We also test multiple redundancy score settings ($\alpha, \beta$) and find that ZCore performance is robust to these parameter changes.
-Changing the score selection to use a uniformly random coverage sample $k$ decreases performance, which validates our design choice to focus coverage selection on embedding examples that occupy larger, lower-density areas.
-Removing redundancy score ($\vs^\text{R}$) decreases performance more substantially than any other ablative configuration, which validates our design choice to penalize nearest neighbors in the embedding space to reduce redundancy.
+For the importance score, we test multiple redundancy settings ($\alpha, \beta$) and find that ZCore performance is robust to these parameter changes.
+Removing the redundancy score entirely ($\vs^\text{R}$) decreases performance more substantially than any other ablative configuration, validating our design choice to penalize nearest neighbors in each embedding subspace to reduce redundancy.
+Replacing embedding coverage sample selection with a uniformly random sample $k$ also decreases performance, which validates our design choice to emphasize selection of examples that individually occupy larger, lower-density embedding areas.
 Finally, removing random initialization ($\rvs$) or the score loss weight $\vw$ from model training decreases performance.